patricklapgar/patricklapgar/README.md

 Fast-forward 5 years and here we are!
 I study Electronics, from microprocessors to embedded firmware 🤓

-Recently, I finished a Co-Op where I worked on operating systems and developed internal tools.
-Before that, I was doing Full-Stack work at a consulting Firm.
+I recently finished a co-op where I worked on operating systems and developed internal tools.
+Before that, I was doing full stack work at a consulting Firm.

 Needless to say, my work comprises of both web and systems development.
-I love working (and learning) in both areas, and I hope it shows through my work.
+I love working (and learning) in both areas, and I hope it shows.

 I've got quite a bit of projects here.
 Take a look around, maybe they'll prove to be a useful reference for you 🙂